Some people in this world just take what they want. For a while, it seems.

 He had no fear of bankruptcy, the IRS, or the re-po man.
 He would buy a brand new car, usually out of State, and then drive it for as long as he could, until they repossessed it - that is, if they could find it.
 He would tuck away cars at his girlfriend's house or a friend's house, or move constantly.
 If they can't find you, they can't re-po the car.
 And he knew that.
 And oftentimes, he managed to keep doing this for a year or more, before the re-po man finally put the stinger on his ride, or he got sued by the finance company.

 At that point, he would just go out and buy another car.
 For some reason, car dealers are so hot to make a sale, they will loan money to anyone.
-They call claim to be "bad credit specialists" - and now you know why interest rates are so high for ordinary folks.
+They all claim to be "bad credit specialists" - and now you know why interest rates are so high for ordinary folks.

 He had a boat, too, that sank under mysterious circumstances, at least twice.
 Each time, he got insurance money, new engines, new carpet, and somehow ended up with money left over.
 The last time he tried it, he had put a title loan on the boat, and unfortunately for him, the insurance company got wise to the deal, at the last moment.

 But again, it didn't stop him.
-And when the Real Estate market took off, he found no shortage of people willing to give him "Liar's loans" even though his credit score was, at that point, an irrational number.
+And when the Real Estate market took off, he found no shortage of people willing to give him "liar's loans" even though his credit score was, at that point, an irrational number.
 He bought, he flipped, he spent.
 And he lived large, for a while, until the whole market collapsed.
 And then he just walked away and started over again with something else.

 A lot of people live like this, surprisingly.
 If you are an amateur landlord, as I noted before, they will seek you out like a cruise missile.
 And folks like this are one reason why we used to have strict credit laws and why banks had strict credit requirements.
 When you loosen the reins, the con artists will have a field day.